salt-community/pp-amanda/WorkLog.md

 ## Week 2 – Core Development
 ### Monday 20 October

+- Implementing DynamoDB and tried it out locally
+- Extending Lobby Controller with join endpoint
+- Adding exception handling
+- Expanding frontend with pop-ups and redirect both for create and join components
+- Releasing new deployed version where a table ``Sessions`` are saved in a DynamoDB

 ### Tuesday 21 October

+- Tasks outside this project.

 ### Wednesday 22 October
 ### Thursday 23 October
 ### Friday 24 October